Effective: September 12, 2023

 Right to opt out of “sharing” certain Personal Information

 You have a right to opt out from future “sales” or “sharing” of personal information.
 CPRA requires us to describe the categories of personal information we share with third parties and how to opt out of future sales or sharing.
-The CPRA defines personal information to include internet or other electronic network activity information which includes identifiers, such as IP addresses, cookies IDs, and mobile IDs.
+The CPRA defines personal information to include internet or other electronic network activity information which includes identifiers, such as IP addresses, cookies IDs, pixels, and mobile IDs.
 The law also defines a “sale” or “share” broadly to include simply making data available to third parties in some cases.

 Disclosures Of Your Personal Information

 Categories of information we collect and disclose for a business purpose

 We collect the following categories of personal information from you in connection with the Services, as defined in the CPRA.
 In addition, during the past twelve months, we have disclosed these categories of personal information for a business purpose:

 |Categories of Personal Information We Collect||Categories of Third Parties with Whom we Share Information|

 |Identifiers and Contact Information (e.g., name, address, email address, etc.)||Affiliates, vendors, services providers, and third-party business partners|

 |Any categories of personal information described in subdivision (e) of Section 1798.80 (e.g., address, telephone number, financial information, etc.)||Vendors, service providers, and third party business partners|